colindembovsky/pipelines-as-code/readme.md

 You can find a full list of predefined variables here [https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml).

 ### Pipeline Variables
 Pipeline variables are specified in Azure DevOps when you create a pipeline from the YML file.
 These allow you to abstract the variables out of the file.
-You can specify defaults and/or mark the variables as “secrets” (we’ll cover secrets a bit later).
+You can specify defaults and/or mark the variables as "secrets" (we’ll cover secrets a bit later).

 > **Note**: if you specify a variable in the YML variables section, you cannot create a pipeline variable with the same name.
-If you plan on using pipeline variables, you must not specify them in the “variables” section.
+If you plan on using pipeline variables, you must not specify them in the "variables" section.

 When should you use pipeline variables?
 This is useful if you plan on triggering the pipeline manually and want to set the value of a variable at queue time.
 Imagine you want to build in DEBUG some times and in RELEASE in other times: you could specify `buildConfiguration` as a pipeline variable when you create the pipeline:
 TODO: show buildConfig var